bjnath/demodocs/INSTALL.rst

   # Install scikit-image
   python -m pip install -U scikit-image

-or, include a selection of other scientific python packages as well:
+To include a selection of other scientific python packages as well, replace the last line with

 .. code-block:: sh